 Did you know you can make amazing cookies using Ricotta cheese?
 Soft and sweet Ricotta Cookies get dipped in icing and covered with sprinkles for an Italian cookie you’ll want to make over and over again.

-If you love cookies, try some of our reader favorites, including Butter Cookies, Shortbread Cookies, and of course these easy Cake Mix Cookies!
-All can be decorated for the holidays or any time of year.
+If you love cookies, try some of my reader favorites.
+Butter Cookies, Shortbread Cookies, and of course these easy Cake Mix Cookies!
+You can decorate for the holidays or any time of year.

 This Italian style cookie is super soft with a cake-like crumb thanks to the presence of real ricotta cheese in the dough.
 A simple and sweet glaze and a few sprinkles make them complete!